 Last year’s flu season was especially active — in fact, it was the first to be classified as high severity across all age groups, according to the CDC.

-Even though the 2018-2019 flu season hasn’t officially kicked off yet, it’s important to start good habits now to keep your family healthy.
+With this year’s flu season in full swing, it’s more important than ever to teach kids good habits to help keep your family healthy.

 That’s why I created this glittery germy hands experiment, with the help of MedExpress, to show her how germs spread.